LukaMiljkovic/team-landing-page/README.md

 2. CSS
 3. JS

-The wwebsite is fully responsive.
+The website is fully responsive.